-Worlds Largest Amphibian, The Chinese Giant Salamander, Headed To Extinction
+World’s Largest Amphibian, The Chinese Giant Salamander, Headed To Extinction

 — ilwareed Online (@ilwareed) May 22, 2018

 Amy McMillan is a professor of biology at SUNY Buffalo State College.
 She compared the scenario of the result after the intermingling of the Chinese giant salamander populations to what resulted when farm and wild-raised salmon on North American coasts intermingled.
-She said that,

 “If you have a small population, and you throw in a hundred new individuals, you can genetically swamp out that adapted population in a very short period of time.”

 Another concern is that the loss of the salamander can impact other species adversely, causing an imbalance in their populations.
-The Chinese giant salamander is an apex predator that feeds on small animals such as worms, crayfish and even smaller salamanders.
+The Chinese giant salamander is an apex predator that feeds on small animals such as worms, crayfish, and even smaller salamanders.
 The total loss of this predator is a complex issue that can cause unknown and potentially negative ripple effects.

 All hope may not be lost, however, according to Samuel Turvey, a senior research fellow at the Zoological Society of London.
 Turvey, an author on both new studies notes that “the latest work could inform a new version of the Chinese captive release programs, focusing on maintaining genetic lineages.
 The massive numbers of giants in farms—many of which were likely recently taken from the wild—may still contain some of these original genetic lines.”